University Accreditation, Program and Enrollment Information

 Degree Completion Program

-The Degree Completion Program allows working adults with prior college credit to complete their bachelor’s degree in organizational management, business administration (online), management accounting (online) and liberal arts (online).
+The Degree Completion Program allows working adults with prior college credit to complete their bachelor’s degree in organizational leadership, business administration (online), management accounting (online), liberal arts (online) and psychology (online).
 The program has educational centers in Fort Smith, Little Rock and Rogers, Ark.

 The Graduate School offers advanced degrees in professional disciplines through full-time or part-time enrollment.
 JBU offers graduate programs in the areas of Business, Counseling, Education and Design.
 Classes are offered in Rogers, Little Rock, Fort Smith, Siloam Springs and online, depending on the program.

 2016 Enrollment - Total - 2,686